wolffangsecurity/wolffangsecurity.github.io/content/projects/az-cloud-sec-implement.md

 ## Overview
-This project documents a cloud security implementation plan for a simulated organization migrating from on-premises infrastructure to Microsoft Azure under an IaaS model.
+This project documents a cloud security implementation plan for a simulated organization migrating from on-premises infrastructure to Microsoft Azure under an Infrastructure as a Service (IaaS) model.
 The engagement covers identity and access management, encryption, backup configuration, compliance mapping, and threat mitigation across a multi-department Azure environment.